-This Wordless Wednesday is actually pretty wordy as I rant about marijuana, pets and public relations.
-You see, a local news station asked to interview a “pet health expert” about a study that found marijuana poisoning in pets is on the rise and I was picked for the job.
+This rant is about marijuana, pets and public relations.
+You see, a local news station asked to interview a “pet health expert” about a study that found marijuana poisoning in pets is on the rise.
+I was picked for the job.

-My city recently legalized medical marijuana so it is a timely subject here and I thought the interview would be fun.
-I reviewed the study, loaded up on all sorts of marijuana facts, agonized over my TV wardrobe and drove 40 minutes to the downtown studio.
-I was pumped and ready for the interview that would change the lives of pet parents all over town.
+My city legalized the sale of marijuana so I thought the interview would be an interesting experience.
+To prepare, I reviewed the study, loaded up on all sorts of marijuana facts, agonized over my TV wardrobe and drove 40 minutes to the downtown studio.
+I was pumped and ready for the interview.

-- There are 23 states plus Washington D.C. that have implemented some form of legalized marijuana for people.
+- More than half the states plus Washington D.C. that have implemented some form of legalized marijuana for people.

-- The Colorado Veterinary Medical Association says that in the five years medical marijuana has become legal in the state, the number of dogs and cats ingesting the drug have quadrupled.
-There are no current statistics since the sale of recreational marijuana has been approved.
+- The Colorado Veterinary Medical Association says that in the time medical marijuana has become legal in their state, the number of dogs and cats ingesting the drug have quadrupled.

 - Dogs and cats are particularly susceptible to THC which is the active ingredient in marijuana.
 THC is used in concentrated amounts in marijuana laden baked goods.
-Pets seem very fond of these baked goods and eating them is the cause of the majority of poisonings.
+Pets are fond of these baked goods and eating them is the cause of the majority of poisonings.

 - Pets typically show the first signs of the toxin after one or two hours of ingesting it.
 Early symptoms look like they are intoxicated with wobbly walking, lethargy and confusion.
 Some pets have mild symptoms while others go into a coma or develop hypothermia.
 Most pets are frightened by the way they feel.